Hearing Support Department for Deaf Learners

 What is the Hearing Support Department?

-The Hearing Support Department is the Lambeth secondary provision for students with a hearing loss and accompanying communication and learning needs who will benefit from specialist Teacher of the Deaf and Teaching Assistant (TA) support throughout the school day.
+The Hearing Support Department is the Lambeth secondary provision for students with a hearing loss and accompanying communication and learning needs who will benefit from specialist Teacher of the Deaf, Higher Level Teaching Assistant and Teaching Assistant (TA) support throughout the school day.
 The department is located within The Elmgreen School, a state of the art, new-build comprehensive so enabling a high degree of inclusive education and involvement in social experiences.

 “The Elmgreen School is inclusive of deaf children and supports both in and out of the classroom which works very well for my daughter.”